Guard Vector: Beyond English LLM Guardrails with Task-Vector Composition and Streaming-Aware Prefix SFT: AI Risk Taxonomy

 \section{AI Risk Taxonomy}

 We have defined the AI risk taxonomy to systematically identify and analyze various potential risks that may arise with the advancement of AI technology, establishing clear criteria for effectively managing and mitigating these risk categories.
 We have established comprehensive and systematic taxonomy by analyzing various literature and research, regulations and policies from different countries, and trends from global companies.
 AIR2024 \citep{zeng2024air} presents a comprehensive AI risk taxonomy based on AI policies from 8 governments and 16 companies and compares it with each company's policies, while research from MLcommons \citep{vidgen2024mlcommons}, a consortium of various universities and companies, aims for multifaceted global standards.
-The system cards of OpenAI's GPT, o1 \citep{hurst2024gpt4o}, \citep{openai2025gpt5card}, \citep{jaech2024o1} demonstrate the evolving forms and scope of risks that change appropriately according to model capabilities and over time.
+OpenAI's GPT-4o, GPT-5, and o1 system cards~\citep{hurst2024gpt4o,openai2025gpt5card,jaech2024o1} demonstrate how model-risk taxonomies evolve with model capabilities over time.
 As AI's influence grows, OpenAI has established the Preparedness Framework \citep{openai2023preparedness} to separately manage catastrophic risks (biochemical weapons, cyber weapons, etc.).
 This suggests the need to consider both impact and severity in establishing AI risk taxonomy.
 Through this multifaceted literature review, we synthesized domestic and international AI risk management trends to establish our risk taxonomy.

 To effectively manage risks that may occur in production environments, we have constructed a specific classification system considering the characteristics and occurrence types of each risk categories.
 To prevent AI models and services from generating ethically inappropriate content or leading to social, economic problems \citep{weidinger2021ethical} or legal and human rights violations in the process of utilizing AI content, we have designated a classification system consisting of three domains—Content-safety Risks, Socio-economical Risks, and Legal and Rights Related Risks—with 11 detailed categories (Table~\ref{tab: taxonomy}).
 This stems from a sense of responsibility that goes beyond simple technical risk management, ensuring that AI does not undermine human dignity and social values.
 This taxonomy distinguishes between primary risks that address the direct harmfulness of AI responses themselves and secondary risks that arise depending on how these responses are utilized socially, ethically, and economically.
 Content-safety Risks, which judge the harmfulness of content itself, include four categories: violence, sexual, hate and unfairness, and self-harm, directly addressing harmful content.
 These are risk categories that are also importantly managed by Microsoft \citep{ms_azure_openai_content_filter_2025} and OpenAI \citep{openai2022moderation}.
 Socio-economical Risks, which assess the potential for social and economic disruption from AI-provided content, address three categories including political and religious neutrality, anthropomorphism, and sensitive uses (specialized domain advice), aiming to manage AI's broad social impact.
 Legal and Rights related Risks, which contain the possibility of legal violations or infringement of individual/organizational rights, include four categories related to privacy, illegal or unethical, copyrights, and weaponization.